 Adi Shmorak has vast experience in STEM education, serving multiple roles such as PD instructor, content developer and robotics FLL mentor and judge.
 Adi is currently the innovation manager at Intelitek and CoderZ product director

-Eyal Lehrer is head of the content development unit at Intelitek with hundreds of content hours on his resume.
+EJ Glatt is a senior courseware developer at Intelitek.
 His experience spans from middle school STEM to college engineering courses in multiple fields.